ElusiveFoxie/SpotifyLyrics/README.md

 App can be also downloaded from: https://elusivefox.net/spotifylyrics.apk

+Usage:
+1. Play something in the spotify app
+2. Click "get lyrics" button to see lyrics

 Mobile Android application used to show lyrics to the currently listening song

 App Flow: